 COVID-19 Emergency Rental Assistance

-Are you a renter who has fallen behind on rent due to COVID-19?
+Are you a renter who is having difficulty paying rent or utilities due to COVID-19?

 Ramsey County and the City of Saint Paul have teamed up to create the Saint Paul - Ramsey County Rent Assistance Program, a new tenant assistance program for Ramsey County renters struggling to pay rent due to the financial burdens of COVID-19.
 Eligible renters include households that earned 80% or less of area median income in 2020, or in the most recent month.